foo-software/ghost-graphql/packages/ghost-graphql-server/README.md

 ## Schema Structure

-The schema structure is provided in [schema.graphql of the `@foo-software/ghost-graphql` package](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql/schema.graphql).
+The schema structure can be seen in [schema.graphql of the `@foo-software/ghost-graphql` package](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql/schema.graphql).